ivstiv/iptables-whitelist-script/README.md

  - Automatic creation and removal of iptables rules
  - Self-updating argument for keeping ip ranges up to date for [Cloudflare](https://www.cloudflare.com/ips/) and [Stackpath](https://support.stackpath.com/hc/en-us/articles/360001091666)
  - Works with custom files containing line separated ip ranges in CIDR notation
- - Can be used only on specific ports
+ - Can be used with specific ports

 ## Commands and parameters